gberrien/Billie/README.md

 *pip install Pillow*

 The Vanity Fair transcripts and cloud.png also have to be downloaded.
 These can be found in the Data Folder of this repository.
-A

 #### SongLyrics.py
 Grace to add directions